 Expect traffic.
 If you’re not camping onsite, catch a shuttle to the Polo Club or, by all means, carpool.

 Stay hydrated.
-The desert is as dry as one might think, so bring an empty water bottle (no glass or metal) in your Coachella kit, and fill it up for free at a hydration station.
+The desert heat is exhausting and potentially dangerous, so bring an empty water bottle (no glass or metal) in your Coachella kit, and fill it up for free at a hydration station.

 Make a plan.
-With spotty cell service and thousands of attendees, it’s easy to lose your crew.
+With spotty cell service and more than 100,000 daily attendees, it’s easy to lose your crew.
 Set a time and place to meet up before you arrive so you can regroup at some point during the day.

 Bring a portable cell charger.
 You’re going to need juice for photos, communication, and recording those surprising concert moments.